A national approach to safety and quality

 The NDIS Commission will help people with disability resolve complaints about NDIS providers and will strengthen the skills and knowledge of providers and participants across Australia.
 Learn more about what we do.

-Providers in New South Wales and South Australia who were registered with the National Disability Insurance Agency (NDIA) before 30 June 2018 are now registered under the NDIS Commission, with other states and territories to follow from 1 July 2019 and, in the case of Western Australia, on 1 July 2020.
+Providers in New South Wales, South Australia, the Australian Capital Territory, Northern Territory, Queensland, Tasmania and Victoria who were registered with the National Disability Insurance Agency (NDIA) before 30 June 2019 are now registered under the NDIS Commission, with Western Australia to follow on 1 July 2020.

-The new arrangements will, over time, replace the current quality assurance checks in each state and territory.
+The new arrangements will replace the current quality assurance checks in all states and territories except Western Australia.

 By 2020, there will be a single registration and regulatory system for providers across Australia, giving people with disability, their families, and their carers peace of mind that they can expect the same standards of supports and services wherever they live.